 Operating a retail store calls for a range of administrative, management and marketing skills.
-From ensuring that there’s enough inventory to putting together monthly sales reports, these skills are necessary in ensuring that your store runs smoothly.
+From ensuring that there’s enough inventory to putting together monthly sales reports, these skills are necessary for your store to run smoothly.

-Having an efficient point of sale (POS) system can go a long way in making sure that all your operations are running smoothly.
+Having an efficient point of sale (POS) system can go a long way in making sure that all your operations are working in unison, and retailers that spend the time and resources to implement such a system before they need it will reap the benefits.
 In this article, we speak to two industry experts who’ll share tips on what you must have in a POS and how to choose the best option for your retail store or restaurant.

 Product marketing and evangelism lead at Square